Pacification of Wujek: Aftermath

 The repressions after the pacification included sentencing of three miners to jail terms of three to four years in prison.

 On June 1, 2007, more than two decades after the incident, 15 former members of the special platoon were sentenced to prison terms for their part in the killings.
-Most of them were sentenced to the terms of 2.5 to three years in prison, except their former platoon commander, Romuald Cieślak, who was sentenced to 11 years in prison.
+Most of them were sentenced to terms of 2.5 to three years in prison, except their former platoon commander, Romuald Cieślak, who was sentenced to 11 years in prison.
 The court however failed to establish who sent the special platoon to Wujek (and thus acquitted the former vice-chief of communist police in Katowice, Marian Okrutny).

 Multiple Communist newspapers, such as Morning Star and l'Unità, condemned the massacre.
 The Communist Party of Spain claimed that the Polish government was attempting to establish a "military regime".
 C.H.
 Hermansson, the former leader of the Left Party, said that Sweden should cut ties with the Polish United Workers' Party in response to their violent strike-breaking actions.

 As a result of the massacre, US President Ronald Reagan introduced sanctions against the Polish People's Republic.

 In 2015, the murdered miners were awarded the Cross of Freedom and Solidarity.